Maria-Leiliane/Maria-Leiliane/README.md

 ### Marilyn says: - Feel free to explore

-- 🌱 I’m currently learning Java Full
+- 🌱 I’m currently learning Java FullStack
 - 🤝 If you need help with the languages I'm learning, you can call me!
 - 👩🏾‍💻 I'm transitioning from the commercial area to technology
 - ⚡ Ein interessanter Fakt: Ich mag die deutsche Sprache sehr